Our friend Phil Baribeau just launched his new site, Implement Productions. Check out his profile on Mystery Ranch Athlete, Kyle Taylor.… READ MORE >

 Nothing like springtime in the mountains.
 You ever been sitting around early on a Saturday morning sipping black juice with your buddies trying to come up with a plan for the day?
 Should we head to the Gally?
 Maybe run the Kitchen Sink, ride Leverich, or try to find some north facing couloirs to boot up?
 It’s the fortunate problem we all run into living in Bozeman, and especially during the spring months.
 As the snow continues to melt faster and faster with the warming days, we thought it would be wise to try and get in some big lines prior to full blown summer.
 Gallatin Peak looks good, as does the Y Couloir on Big Black, but we thought that instead of the classic descent in the later months of July and August, we decided to have at the big NW Face of Blaze Mountain.

 I was off the couch after a 3 week stint of travel and work so needless to say I was psyched to stretch the legs a bit.
-The sun was blazing by 9 am and we trudged through the venerable stream that was the Spanish Creek trail, past one fork, and approached another.
-Years … READ MORE >
+The sun was blazing by 9 am and we trudged through the venerable stream that was the … READ MORE >

 Hellmouth Couloir is the thin aesthetic line dead center on Alex Lowe Peak.